-9 See CRS Report 98-438, The Senate's Executive Calendar, coordinated by (name redacted)
+9 See CRS Report 98-438, The Senate's Executive Calendar, coordinated by Elizabeth Rybicki.

-10 For more information on the new standing order and an analysis of its expected impact, see CRS Report R41872, Presidential Appointments, the Senate's Confirmation Process, and Changes Made in the 112th Congress, by (name red acted).
+10 For more information on the standing order, see CRS Report R41872, Presidential Appointments, the Senate's Confirmation Process, and Changes Made in the 112th Congress, by Maeve P. Carey.

-11 For a list of appointee positions requiring Senate confirmation and the committees to which they are referred, see CRS Report RL30959, Presidential Appointee Positions Requiring Senate Confirmation and Committees Handling Nominations, by (name redacted) and (name redacted)
+11 For a list of appointee positions requiring Senate confirmation and the committees to which they are referred, see CRS Report RL30959, Presidential Appointee Positions Requiring Senate Confirmation and Committees Handling Nominations, by Christopher M. Davis and Michael Greene.